mswjason01-del/retro-block-game/README.md

 Passwords use Werkzeug hashes and are never stored as plaintext.
 State-changing requests use CSRF tokens; protected routes require a session; SQLAlchemy avoids string-built SQL; and score submissions must use an unused server game session and pass sanity checks.
 A browser game cannot completely stop a modified client, so a server-authoritative engine is a future anti-cheat improvement.

+## Live Demo
+You can view the live demo of this portfolio at: [Live Demo](https://retro-block-game.onrender.com)